Ajapnyak District: Economy

 Ajapnyak is mainly home to small retailers and service centres with a small industrial area at the eastern side of the district, on the border with Malatia-Sebastia.

-Most of the industrial plants of the district were opened during the first decade of the 21st century.
+Most of the industrial plants of the district were opened in the 2000s.
 However, the Proshyan Brandy Factory founded in 1885, is operating in its current facilities in Ajapnyak since 1980.
-Many large industrial firms are currently operating in the district, such as Thermomex plant for electronic devices founded in 1987, Karitas plant for wood products founded 1995, Asa plant for confectionery products founded in 1997, Waterlok Aparan mineral water factory founded in 2000, Prof Al plant for aluminum structures founded in 2002, Biokat factory for dairy products founded in 2003, Profmet metal pipe plant founded in 2004, Aparan-Tan+ factory for dairy products and mineral water founded in 2004, Mega Shin plant for metal-plastic structures founded in 2005, Elit Shant ice cream factory founded in 2007, Martin Star food manufacturing enterprise founded in 2007, Amelia mining company founded in 2008, Gary Plast factory founded in 2012, and Yerfrez factory for metal-cutting machines founded in 2016.
-Many other minor plants for food products, clothes, electronic devices and building materials also operate in the district.
+Many large industrial firms are currently operating in the district, such as Thermomex electronic devices plant founded in 1987, Karitas wood products plant founded 1995, Asa confectionery products plant founded in 1997, Waterlok Aparan mineral water factory founded in 2000, Prof Al aluminum structures plant founded in 2002, Biokat dairy factory founded in 2003, Profmet metal pipe plant founded in 2004, Aparan-Tan+ dairy and mineral water factory founded in 2004, Mega Shin metal and plastic structures plant founded in 2005, Elit Shant ice cream factory founded in 2007, Martin Star food manufacturing enterprise founded in 2007, Amelia mining company founded in 2008, Gary Plast factory founded in 2012, and Yerfrez factory for metal-cutting machines founded in 2016.
+Many other minor plants producing food products, clothes, electronic devices and building materials also operate in the district.

 The district is home to the Armenia Republican Medical Centre, which is the largest hospital in Yerevan.

 Education

-As of 2016-17, the district has 20 public education schools as well as 4 private schools, among them is the prominent QSI International School of Yerevan (opened in 1995).
-A vocational school is also operating in the district.
+As of 2016–17, the district has 20 public schools as well as 4 private schools, among them is the prominent QSI International School of Yerevan (opened in 1995).
+A vocational school also operates in the district.

 Many higher education institutes are operating in the district, such as Haybusak University of Yerevan (opened in 1990), and Yerevan Agricultural University (opened in 1992).

 The Yerevan Physics Institute scientific research centre founded in 1943, is located in Ajapnyak.
 In 1993, Monte Melkonian Military Academy of the Defence Ministry of Armenia was opened in the district, followed by the Tumo Center for Creative Technologies in 2011.